 At initial recognition, the Group measures financial assets and liabilities at fair value plus or minus, in the case of financial instruments not measured at fair value through profit and loss, directly attributable transaction costs.
 Transaction costs of financial instruments measured at fair value through profit and loss are expensed to the profit and loss when incurred.

-An expected credit loss allowance is then recognised for assets measured at amortised cost and investments in debt instruments measured at fair value through other comprehensive income.
+An expected credit loss allowance is then recognised for assets measured at amortised cost and investments in debt instruments measured at fair value through other comprehensive income i.
+Classification and subsequent measurement

 Financial assets